DuaeZahra/eyeglasses-tryon/README.md

 # 🕶️ AI Eyeglasses Try-On Web App

-An AI-powered e-commerce prototype that enables users to virtually try on eyeglasses using real-time face detection.
-Built with React.js, TailwindCSS, MediaPipe Facemesh model and three.js, this app brings a personalized and interactive eyewear shopping experience — right in the browser.
+An interactive AI-powered eyeglasses try-on web app built with React, Three.js, and MediaPipe FaceMesh.
+It lets users preview eyeglasses in real-time using their webcam or uploaded images with accurate face landmark tracking and 3D model overlays.

 ---

+##  Live Demo
+Explore the web app live at: [EyeMate Try-On](https://eyeglasses-tryon.vercel.app/)

 ## ✨ Features